-Your baby is now taking up quite a bit of room in your mid-section.
+Your baby is now taking up quite a bit of room in your midsection.
 You may be feeling awkward or uncomfortable as your body adjusts.
-The second trimester is known to be more comfortable for women than those early months of pregnancy, but your energy levels may be dropping as you near the third trimester.
+The second trimester is often more comfortable for women than those early months of pregnancy, but your energy levels may be dropping as you near the third trimester.

 As baby grows, you do too.
 Your body will gain weight to support your developing baby.
 If you started your pregnancy at a normal weight, you may be gaining a pound a week during the second and third trimesters.

 Make sure you are addressing your mental health during this time as well.
-While physical changes are obvious, feeling down for consecutive weeks or depressed overall is a serious matter.
+While physical changes are obvious, feeling down or depressed for consecutive weeks is a serious matter.
 Speak with your doctor and friends and family if you: